-- Satisfactorily complete a minimum of 56 semester hours with a cumulative GPA of 3.0 or above. - Achieve no grade lower than a B- in all core courses.
-If a grade lower than a B is received in a designated course, that course must be retaken (for more specific information, please refer to the student handbook). - Successfully complete four written qualifying essays. - Be admitted to candidacy for the degree. - Submit an approved written doctoral dissertation. - Successfully defend the written project.
+- · Satisfactorily complete a minimum of 56 semester hours with a cumulative GPA of 3.0 or above. - · Achieve no grade lower than a B- in all core courses.
+If a grade lower than a B is received in a designated course, that course must be retaken (for more specific information, please refer to the student handbook).

+- · Successfully complete four written qualifying essays. - · Be admitted to candidacy for the degree. - · Submit an approved written doctoral dissertation. - · Successfully defend the written project.

-Core Business Courses (21 hours)
+Core Business Courses (21 hours) 2

-BUSD 701 Faith and Spirituality in Business 3

-BUSD 702 Foundations of Management and Leadership 3

-BUSD 703 Foundations of Marketing 3

-BUSD 704 Conceptual Foundations of Economics 3

-BUSD 705 Conceptual Foundations of Finance 3
+1 2 3

+0 1 3

+0 3

+1 3

+1 3

-BUSD 706 International Business 3
+3

 BUSD 707 Ethics and Moral Decision-Making in Business 3

 Doctoral Research and Dissertation Courses (17 hours)

 BUSD 711 Introduction to Doctoral Research and Writing 3

 BUSD 712 Research Methods 3

 BUSD 713 Research Design 3

 BUSD 801 Doctoral Dissertation I 1

 BUSD 802 Doctoral Dissertation II 1

 BUSD 803 Doctoral Dissertation III 1

 BUSD 804 Doctoral Dissertation IV 1

 BUSD 805 Doctoral Dissertation V 1

 BUSD 806 Doctoral Dissertation VI 1

 BUSD 807 Doctoral Dissertation VII 1

 BUSD 808 Doctoral Dissertation VIII 1

-BUSD 815 Doctoral Dissertation Continuation (as needed† ) 1
+BUSD 815 Doctoral Dissertation Continuation (as needed†) 1

 Education and Teaching Courses (9 hours)

-BUSD 721 Effective Teaching in Higher Education 3

-BUSD 722 Critical Issues in Higher Education 3

-BUSD 723 Business Teaching Practicum 3
+3

+3

+3

 Concentrations (9 hours - must select one)

 Management

-BUSD 731 Organizational Theory and Behavior 3

-BUSD 732 Human Resource Development 3
+3

+3

-BUSD 733 Strategic Management 3
+3

 Marketing

-BUSD 741 Research Design in Marketing 3
+3

 BUSD 742 Seminar in Consumer Behavior 3

 BUSD 743 Advanced Topics in Marketing 3

+Note:

-$\dagger$ Students must maintain continuous enrollment in the doctoral dissertation until completion.
+\dagger Students must maintain continuous enrollment in the doctoral dissertation until completion.
 BUSD 815 is required for students who do not finish their dissertation research within the minimum 8 hours.
 BUSD 815 is repeatable until the dissertation is finished.